Crabapple (Malus sp)

 Family: Rosaceae (Rose)

 Characteristics: The ovate leaves are purple when they first emerge and mature to a dark green with red-tinged veins.
 In the fall, leaves turn orange.
 In May, red buds begin to appear on the tree and bloom into slightly fragrant, pink-red or white flowers.
-These flowers give way to large numbers of small, purple-red crabapples, which grow to be ½ - 2 inches in diameter.
+These flowers give way to large numbers of small, purple-red crabapples, which grow to be half an inch to 2 inches in diameter.
 This is a dense and rounded tree.
 It grows 15-20 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)